 Who are you guys?

 We’re a group of men and women from many walks of life who share an interest in bringing history to life.
 As members of our parent organizations, the Brigade of the American Revolution (BAR) and the British Brigade, we work to accomplish their joint purpose: to keep alive the life and times of the common soldier of the American War for Independence.
-To that end, we have recreated, as accurately as our research has allowed, a composite company of soldiers of King George’s Grenadier Guards (1st Regiment of Foot Guards), the Coldstream Guards (2nd Regiment of Foot Guards) and the Scots Guards (3rd Regiment of Foot Guards).
+To that end, we have recreated, as accurately as our research has allowed, a composite company of the three regiments of Foot Guards serving in the 18th century British Army and deployed to fight in the American conflict from 1776 to 1781: the 1st Regiment of Foot Guards (now the Grenadier Guards), the Coldstream Regiment of Foot Guards, and the 3rd Regiment of Foot Guards (now the Scots Guards).